asle/hp_800_g1_mini_hackintosh/README.md

 ![HP 800 G1](https://github.com/asle/hp_800_g1_mini/blob/master/hp_800_g1.png?raw=true)

-# HP 800 G1 mini Hackintosh - OpenCore (files coming soon!)
+# HP 800 G1 mini Hackintosh - OpenCore
 The HP 800 G1 Mini is a tiny PC and first gen. of the HP 800 mini series.
 Perfect for hackintoshing!

 ## About this guide